Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Introduction

 Smart power grids usually provide us with several types of measurements, such as voltage, current, power, frequency, or power factor.
-All these quantities are correlated, but we cannot determine in advance which of them will be the more critical to monitor anomalies.
+All these quantities are correlated, but we cannot determine in advance which one will be the most critical to monitor for anomalies.
 Thus, we adopt a multimodal learning approach where the goal is to learn from heterogeneous, connected, and interacting data while guaranteeing the best information representation \cite{Liang2023101}.
 By considering each electrical quantity as a modality, we can leverage multiple types of information and determine which modality is prevalent for anomaly detection.

+The detection of these anomalies is a One-Class Classification (OCC) problem, where we aim to determine whether or not a specific instance belongs to a target class.
+This type of problem can be solved with a machine-learning approach, by constructing a model trained on the positive class instances \cite{YU201937, yang2019one}.
+The trained model can then be used to distinguish normal measurements from anomalies and is especially suitable to address highly imbalanced datasets, where the number of instances in the positive class is much smaller than in the negative class \cite{sohrab2020ellipsoidal,tsai2021feature}.

-In this paper, we solve the anomaly detection problem using Multimodal Subspace Support Vector Data Description (MS-SVDD).
-This model maps multimodal data from high-dimensional feature spaces to a low-dimensional shared space optimized for OCC \cite{SOHRAB2021107648}.
-We improve this model by proposing a new regularization strategy and applying it to a power grid dataset containing measurements for voltage, active power, and reactive power.
-Multiple decision strategies are used to determine which modalities are prevalent for anomaly detection, and we finally evaluate the earliness of the best model configurations.
-Implementations of the proposed framework are available online in GitHub\footnote{https://github.com/thomas-debelle/mssvdd-python (codes will be made public upon the acceptance of the final paper)}.
+In this paper, we apply Multimodal Subspace Support Vector Data Description (MS-SVDD) to anomaly detection in smart power grids.
+This model maps multimodal data from high-dimensional feature spaces to a low-dimensional subspace, optimized for OCC \cite{SOHRAB2021107648}.
+We improve MS-SVDD by proposing and validating new multimodal regularization strategies, which use graph-embedded information to enhance modeling of the shared subspace.
+We also demonstrate that MS-SVDD can generalize to any number of modalities by incorporating more than two, and use decision strategies to identify which modalities are prevalent in our application.
+We finally evaluate the earliness of the best model configurations to ensure that our model meets specific time constraints.
+Implementations of the proposed framework are available online in GitHub\footnote{https://github.com/thomas-debelle/mssvdd-smart-grid}.